char-lie-ho/COMM2216-user-document/docs/index.md

 Before proceeding, ensure you have the following:

-- a Discord Account, if not [click here to go to create a Discord Account](https://discord.com/register)
+- A Discord Account, if not [click here to go to create a Discord Account](https://discord.com/register)

 ## Procedures Overview